-Choosing a new bathroom design for the entire family can be both daunting and exciting.
-Whether you are revamping it or going for a totally different bathroom design altogether, there are a lot of possible bathroom renovation ideas you can to think about.
+Choosing a new bathroom design for the entire family can be both a daunting and exciting experience.
+Whether you are revamping parts of the bathroom or going for a totally different bathroom design altogether, there are a lot of possible bathroom renovation ideas you can to think about and consider.

-But worry not, this article is a simple step-by-step guide for a completing a bathroom renovation, big or small.
+But worry not, this article is a simple step-by-step guide to completing a bathroom renovation, big or small.
 No matter the size, style, or scope of your bathroom renovation project, you will find what you need to know right here.

 I’ll help you to decide how and where to start.
 I’ll also show you how to maximize space and small bathroom ideas to make it look bigger than it actually is.
 These ideas are true game changers.

 So, let’s begin…

-Step 1- Consider the 5 signs that you must renovate your bathroom
+Step 1- Consider the 5 signs that you must remodel your bathroom

-- You are thinking of selling your home
+- You are considering the possibility of selling your home.

-- Your needs have changed: marriage, a new baby, elderly parents moving in, etc. These are just a few of many important occurrences that you might need to consider.
+- Your needs have changed with major life events: marriage, a new baby, elderly parents moving in, etc. These are just a few of many important occurrences that you might need to consider.

-- Your bathroom is just not you.
-If you feel your bathroom just doesn’t reflect your style or personality, it is time to consider new bathroom decorating ideas!
+- Your bathroom is just, well, not you.
+If you feel your bathroom just doesn’t reflect your style or personality, it is probably high time to consider some new bathroom decorating ideas!

 Step 2- Determine your goals